tomwhartung/jmws_accoutrements/social_networking/tomh/medium/articles/4c-mondrian_part_2-cezanne_cubism_and_the_plastic_means-article.md

 Near the end of the piece he predicts that his art, and that by others, can and will eventually lead to "high universal morality -- the true content of love, friendship, brotherhood, and all their synonyms" [p.
 271].

 In the past I've checked out copies of this book from the library, and read the articles and essays somewhat randomly, picking out those with the most interesting-sounding titles.
-Recently I obtained my very own copy of this book, and decided to take a more methodical approach, starting with the introductory material by the authors and reading the articles in chronological order.
+Recently I obtained my very own copy of this book and decided to take a more methodical approach, starting with the introductory material by the authors and reading the articles in chronological order.

 As I write this article, I've finished all of Part I -- which spans 183 pages, about half of the book's total of 410 pages -- and have read some of the articles in Parts II and III.